 The Doctoral Qualifying Examination (DQE) is intended to be both diagnostic and prognostic.
 The objectives are to evaluate the student’s a) breadth and depth of knowledge in the chosen area of specialization, and b) ability to apply basic engineering principles and analytical tools to address integrative questions in BME topics related to the chosen area of specialization.
 Students on probation are not eligible to take the DQE.

 The DQE consists of two parts.
 The first part involves writing a dissertation proposal in the form of an NIH-style F30/F31 fellowship grant proposal and submitting it to the student’s Dissertation Committee.
 The second part is an oral examination, involving the student’s presentation and defense of the dissertation proposal.
-For this portion of the DQE, the dissertation committee members examine the student not only on their dissertation proposal, but also on the BME core competencies.
+For this portion of the DQE, the dissertation committee members examine the student not only on their dissertation proposal, but also on the BME core competency courses.
+As such, the student should email the committee members a list of completed didactic courses 2 weeks prior to the oral portion of the DQE.
 The student must submit a dissertation proposal and pass the oral examination to advance to doctoral candidacy.

-If the student fails the DQE, he or she will be given one additional chance to retake it, normally within 6 months or 2 semesters of the first attempt.
+If the student fails the DQE, they will be given one additional chance to retake it, normally within 6 months of the first attempt.
 If the second attempt is unsatisfactory, no further oral examination is permitted.
 Those students who fail the second attempt are permitted to complete a Joint Department of BME MS degree (thesis-based) in BME.
 The student’s dissertation proposal and the DQE Evaluation forms completed by each member of the student’s dissertation committee become a part of the student’s permanent file in the Office of the Joint Department of BME.

 A. Dissertation Proposal

 Before taking the oral examination, the student must prepare a detailed dissertation proposal (NIH-style F30/F31 fellowship grant proposal covering specific aims and hypotheses, background and significance, innovation, preliminary data, and research methodology including scientific rigor and statistical analysis).
 The proposal should be appended to a completed Dissertation or Thesis Proposal Approval form.
 The dissertation proposal should clearly state the research problem to be addressed; give a cogent perspective of the problem relative to the state of the art; discuss the methods proposed to solve the problem; and discuss the expected results, potential difficulties, and alternative approaches.
-As a guide, the dissertation proposal should be approximately 7 pages in length (NIH-style font, size, margins, and spacing), which is the length of an NIH fellowship grant proposal (F30/F31).
+As a guide, the dissertation proposal should be approximately 7 pages in length (NIH-style font, size, margins, and spacing), including 1 page for specific aims and 6 pages for research strategy, which is the length of an NIH fellowship grant proposal (F30/F31).
 The student is required to send a copy of their dissertation proposal to each member of their Dissertation Committee at least two weeks prior to taking the oral examination.

-See IDP courses listed on pages 20-21 (or link below) for a course on writing an F31 proposal.
+See IDP courses under the Core Courses for a course on writing an individual fellowship proposal.

 B. Oral Examination

-The principal focus of the oral examination will be the dissertation proposal and BME core competencies.
+The principal focus of the oral examination will be the dissertation proposal and BME core competency courses.
 Again, it is to be both diagnostic and prognostic, as detailed above.
 It is recommended that the oral examination not exceed three hours in duration.

-At the end of the oral examination, a Qualifying Examination Report form should also be completed by each member of the Dissertation Committee and submitted by the Dissertation Director to the BME DGS/Co-DGS and MCW Graduate School.
-In the DQE Evaluation Form, each Dissertation Committee member should identify the areas of weakness in the student’s dissertation proposal and oral examination.
+At the end of the oral examination, a Qualifying Examination Report form should also be completed by each member of the Dissertation Committee and submitted by the Dissertation Director to the BME DGS/Co-DGS and the MCW Graduate School.
+In the Qualifying Examination Report form, each Dissertation Committee member should identify the areas of weakness in the student’s dissertation proposal and oral examination.
 Through this process, the Dissertation Committee members will also identify any additional didactic coursework necessary to fill potential knowledge gaps required to prepare the student for ongoing research and training.
-Prescriptions to address the perceived weaknesses should be included in the DQE Evaluation Form.
+Prescriptions to address the perceived weaknesses should be included in the Qualifying Examination Report form.

 After advancing to doctoral candidacy, students should register for the required 9 hours of dissertation credits in the semester they are expected to defend their PhD dissertation.
-There must be at least of 18 months of duration between the student’s advancing to candidacy and defense of their PhD dissertation.
+There must be at least 18 months of duration between the student’s advancement to candidacy and defense of their PhD dissertation.

 7. Academic Progress and Evaluation of Performance

-Doctoral students within the Joint Department of BME shall present a summary of their research progress to their Dissertation Committee on an annual basis, commencing in the spring semester after passing the doctoral candidacy examination.
+Doctoral students within the Joint Department of BME are recommended to present a summary of their research progress to their Dissertation Committee on an annual basis after passing the doctoral qualifying examination.

-- If a student is not performing satisfactory work, the student, Dissertation Director, Academic Advisor, Academic Standing Committee, and the Dean of MCW Graduate School will be notified in writing by the Department Chair.
-The student may be placed on probation for two semesters, advised to transfer to the joint MS program in BME,or counseled to withdraw from the BME doctoral studies.
-The proposed program will follow MCW Graduate School probationary policy.
+If a student is not performing satisfactory work, the student, Dissertation Director (or Academic Advisor), MCW Academic Standing Committee, and the Dean of the MCW Graduate School will be notified in writing by the Department Chair.

 8. Publications

-PhD students are required to submit at least one first-authored manuscript to a refereed journal in the field based on their doctoral dissertation work prior to their public defense of dissertation.
+PhD students are required to submit at least one first-authored manuscript to a refereed journal in the field based on their doctoral dissertation work prior to the public defense of dissertation.

-See IDP courses under the Core Competencies (or link below) for a course on writing a scientific paper.
+See IDP courses under the Core Competencies for a course on writing a scientific paper.

 Also see the MU Writing Center for additional help with writing your dissertation or a scientific paper.